nf-core/multiplesequencealign/README.md

 Each row represents a set of sequences (in this case the seatoxin and toxin protein families) to be processed.

-id is the name of the set of sequences.
-It can correspond to a the protein family name or to an internal id.
+`id` is the name of the set of sequences.
+It can correspond to the protein family name or to an internal id.

 The column fasta contains the path to the fasta file that contains the sequences.